 Cleaning Connections

-If you have some petroleum jelly, a small coat will prevent a future build up.
+If you have some petroleum jelly, a small coat will prevent a future build-up.

 A flat battery is a real pain in the ass.
-I know what it's like, you just want to cut the grass, right?
-The fastest way to solve this problem is to jump start the mower.
+I know what it’s like; you just want to cut the grass, right?
+The fastest way to solve this problem is to jump-start the mower.

-If the acid build up is excessive, your battery may be on its last legs, so don't be surprised if it has failed or does so soon.
-Batteries are easy to fit, just be sure the battery is the correct size and the poles are in the proper places.
+If the acid build-up is excessive, your battery may be on its last legs, so don’t be surprised if it fails or does so soon.

 Jump Starting